mindytyj/wookle/README.md

 # Wookle

-Wookle is a Star Wars thematic styled informational site on the Star Wars universe.
+Wookle is a Star Wars thematic styled informational website about the Star Wars universe.

-Users can browse through Characters, Films, Planets, Species, Spaceships, Vehicles and even add their favourite Star Wars characters!
+Users can browse through characters, films, planets, species, spaceships, vehicles and even add their favourite Star Wars characters!

-# Wookle Screenshot
+# Website Screenshots

 Users will first be greeted by Wookle's landing page.